 I leave the hotel around 10.30 am to catch the VTA Light Rail to Levi’s Stadium from the stop right outside the hotel.
 The train is not that full but it’s mostly 49er fans.
 The weather is glorious again with a forecast to remain so for the day.
-On arrival at the stadium I wander around the tailgate parties in the parking lot, something I didn’t have time for last year.
-There’s loads of BBQs, beer, games of catch and an excellent atmosphere despite the 49er’s awful performances so far this season.
-It appears everyone’s hopeful for an upturn in fortunes, hopefully against today’s opponents, the Tampa Bay Buccaneers.
+On arrival at the stadium I wander around the tailgate parties in the parking lot.
+I didn’t have time for this last year.
+There’s loads of BBQs, beer, games of catch and an excellent atmosphere.
+This is despite the 49er’s awful performances so far this season.
+It appears everyone’s hopeful for an upturn in fortunes against today’s opponents, the Tampa Bay Buccaneers.

-Kick-off approaches so I get through security and into the United Club.
+Kick-off approaches.
+I get through security and into the United Club.
 I go into the stadium to find my seat and it’s brilliant, as I’d hoped.
-I’m right behind the 49ers sideline, almost on the halfway line, and about 11 rows up from the pitch.
-Definitely worth the dosh.
-I go back inside for a hot dog and beer, it’s a bit early but it’s a 1 pm kick-off so need to be fed and watered by then.
+I’m right behind the 49ers sideline, almost on the halfway line.
+I’m about 11 rows up from the pitch.
+It’s expensive to get into the Club, but definitely worth it.
+I go back inside for a hot dog and beer.
+It’s a bit early I think, but it’s a 1 pm kick-off so need to be fed and watered by then.

 The Last Supper

-Back in my room I search the web for somewhere to eat tonight and settle on Original Gravity just up First Street.
+Back in my room I search the web for somewhere to eat tonight.
+I settle on Original Gravity Public House just up First Street.
 It serves a range of craft beers plus many different types of sausages for food, so worth a try I think.
 Sunday Night Football in on the TV when I arrive and I grab the last seat at the bar.
 Yet again though there’s no bar talks per se, as everyone is watching the game.
 There just a few comments between us every now and again, but nothing sustained.

 Annoyed In The Bar

 Another thing that annoyed me was that soon after I sat down a young guy sat at the other end of the sofa (it was very large).
 As I said, the bar lounge was practically empty and I wondered why he didn’t sit somewhere where no-one else was.
-He then started to watch music videos on his phone at an extremely loud volume, through the phone’s speaker, which bugged the hell out of me.
+He then started to watch music videos on his phone at an extremely loud volume, through the phone’s speaker.
+This bugged the hell out of me.
 He’d stop watching, search for something else, then watch that.
-This went on for about 10 minutes and just as I was about to politely ask him to either put on some headphones, or move somewhere else, he gets up to leave.
+This went on for about 10 minutes.
+Just as I was about to politely ask him to either put on some headphones, or move somewhere else, he gets up to leave.
 Completely objectionable and inconsiderate behaviour.